KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/README.md

 ### Overview

 During this session we’ll introduce CSS and how it can make your website go from ho-hum to wow.
-We’ll start with the basics of CSS styling and learn about CSS compilers and frameworks that make adding style to your website easier!
+We’ll start with the basics of CSS styling and learn about CSS layout systems that make adding style to your website easier!

 {% hint style='tip' %}
 First time at Coding & Cocktails?
 [Click here to Install the Tools!](http://bit.ly/CnCTheTools)